-31.4 Neither party will be liable for:
+30.4 Neither party will be liable for:

-aevents beyond that party’s control such as, acts of god, natural disasters, industrial actions, war, extreme energy shortages, any law or government order, terrorism; or
+events beyond that party’s control such as, acts of god, natural disasters, industrial actions, war, extreme energy shortages, any law or government order, terrorism; or

-bany indirect or consequential loss, loss of profits or similar types of losses.
+any indirect or consequential loss, loss of profits or similar types of losses.

-31.5 We will not be liable for:
+30.5 We will not be liable for:

-aany loss or damage arising out of any planned or unplanned outages;
+any loss or damage arising out of any planned or unplanned outages;

-bany loss or damage resulting from the network operator or metering service provider’s act or omission;
+any loss or damage resulting from the network operator or metering service provider’s act or omission;

 cany loss or damage arising from the failure of someone else to supply us with energy or energy of sufficient quality; or

-dany loss or damage caused by your failure to switch off any appliances at your premises before reconnection or for any damage to your appliances caused by fluctuation in electricity supply to your premises.
+any loss or damage caused by your failure to switch off any appliances at your premises before reconnection or for any damage to your appliances caused by fluctuation in electricity supply to your premises.

-31.6 You acknowledge that the network operator will not be liable to you in respect of any warranties, guarantees or obligations imposed on the network operator by the Consumer Guarantees Act 1993 or any other law.
+30.6 You acknowledge that the network operator will not be liable to you in respect of any warranties, guarantees or obligations imposed on the network operator by the Consumer Guarantees Act 1993 or any other law.